 Exercise Ideas for Older Adults

-One of the simplest, most easily-accessible ways of getting physical activity is by walking.
-Around the building or block, or to a nearby park or favorite coffee shop, walking can strengthen your bones and muscles and improve your mood just like more complicated forms of exercise can.
+One of the simplest ways to get more physical activity into your daily routine is by walking.
+With numerous parks and trails, the Upper West Side is the perfect place to walk.
+Whether it’s a stroll around your building or down to your favorite coffee shop, walking can strengthen your bones and muscles and improve your mood.

-If you’re looking to try something different, explore some of the forms of exercise below:
+If you’re already active and are looking to try something different, explore some of the forms of exercise below, as suggested in the Physical Activity Guidelines for Americans guide:

 - Dancing, Tai Chi, or stretching